open-mmlab/mmsegmentation/docs/en/advanced_guides/add_datasets.md

 A training pair will consist of the files with same suffix in img_dir/ann_dir.

-Some datasets don't release test sub-dataset or don't release the ground truth of test sub-dataset, and we cannot evaluate model locally without ground truth of test sub-dataset, so we ignore test sub-dataset in config files.
+Some datasets don't release the test set or don't release the ground truth of the test set, and we cannot evaluate models locally without the ground truth of the test set, so we set the validation set as the default test set in config files.

-However, we will never prevent you to split your dataset into train, val and test sub-datasets.

 About how to build your own datasets or implement a new dataset class please refer to the [datasets guide](./datasets.md) for more detailed information.